-Practice these next steps on the short piece of RG402 left over from trimming; proceed with trimming the balun ends only when you feel you've mastered the technique.
+Practice these next steps on the short piece of RG402 left over from trimming; proceed with trimming the balun ends and output capacitor only when you feel you've mastered the technique.

 conductor.
 Roll the coax under a knife blade to 'score' it, at 5mm away from the

 insulation, taking care not to cut completely through the shield (outer).